vitejs/vite/docs/guide/build.md

 }
 ```

-For example, you can specify multiple Rollup outputs with plugins that only applied during build.
+For example, you can specify multiple Rollup outputs with plugins that are only applied during build.

 ## Multi-Page App